marcelauliano/Nord_teaching/Blast.md

 # BLAST (Basic Local Alignment Search Tool)

 You have assembled a partial set of Pacbio HiFi reads for *Apodemus sylvaticus*.
-Do you think you have just assembled some portions of *Apodemus sylvaticus*. nuclear genome?
+Do you think you have just assembled some portions of *Apodemus sylvaticus* nuclear genome?
 Or something special?
 Aren’t you curious?

 Let's do something fun to find out.
 Let’s do a stand-alone BLAST of our assembled contig.